-- Light: Datura do best in full or close to full sun.
+- Light: Datura does best in full or close to full sun.
 The more light, the better in general.
-Datura are a truly tropical species also that do not take kindly to colder temperatures; cold drafts are likely to result in leaf drop and frost will kill it.
+Datura is a truly tropical species that does not take kindly to colder temperatures; cold drafts are likely to result in leaf drop, and frost will kill it.

-- Water: Regular watering during the growing season to keep moist soil at all times, but not soaking.
-During the winter, reduce watering somewhat but never let the soil completely dry out.
+- Water: Regular watering during the growing season to keep the soil moist at all times, but not soaking.
+During the winter, reduce watering somewhat, but never let the soil completely dry out.
 They are occasionally deciduous in the winter.